 - Hand washing is required before entering the PYO field.

 - CHILDREN MUST stay within arms reach of adults and not wander in the field.
 Children that cannot stay close to their adults will have to leave the field.

 - Eating or sampling fruit in the fields and orchards is not permitted, by order of the Commonwealth of Massachusetts.
-Eating cherries and/or spitting cherry pits is not permitted.

 Health and Safety Pledge

 Our Pledge to You